fiskaltrust/release-notes/middleware/middleware-1.3.40.md

 ## Feature: EF timeout command configurable for migration

-We have made possible to configure the timeout duration for EF queue to perform a migration.
-In some cases when performing a migration for a big EF queue the default timeout was not long enough leading to some errors.
+We have made possible to configure the migration timeout duration for queues.
+In some cases when performing a migration for a big queues the default timeout was not long enough leading to some errors.

 ### Affected packages:
 - _fiskaltrust.Middleware.Queue.EF v1.3.40_